 This can be kept in an airtight container in the fridge for a few days to make more almond milk with, but if you want to get a little more creative, you can dry it out to make your own homemade almond meal!

-What’s great about this type of almond meal is it’s been activated, which basically means the almond were soaked before being made into this form of flour, so they contain less antinutrients which can harm the gut during digestion.
+What’s great about this type of almond meal is how it’s been activated, which basically means the almonds were soaked before being made into this form of flour, so they contain less antinutrients which can harm the gut during digestion.

 Almond meal and almond flour are two separate things.
 Almond flour is made from blanched almonds that are ground and sifted to make a fine flour, perfect for making pancakes, muffins, or other goods that require a light, fluffy texture.
 Whereas almond meal is made from grinding almonds with their skins intact, producing a coarser, more dense flour.

-I do NOT recommend using the raw almond pulp (that has not been dried out to make almond meal) in baked goods as it is too wet, dense, and clumpy.
+I do NOT recommend using the raw almond pulp (that has not been dried out to make almond meal) in baked goods as it’s too wet, dense, and clumpy.